cipherzzz/Artion-API-GraphQL/doc/gitbook/schema-structure.md

     # MIME type of the token image
     imageMimetype: String

+    # URL of external assets
+    external: String

+    # URL of the token animation (IPFS-HTTP proxy for IPFS uris)
+    animation: String

     # Time when was the token created on chain.
     created: Time!